ciscorx/7z-revisions/README.md

 # 7z-revisions
 Emacs app that saves and allows one to view revisions of a single file, via a .7z archive, useful when git is considered over-kill.
 Also, provides word by word differential highlighting.
+Also, provides syntax coloring when viewing raw diff files.

  Commentary:

  7z-revisions-mode is an Emacs minor mode that saves the current buffer to a 7-zip archive of the same name, whenever a save-buffer command is issued.
 A timestamp in the form of MMDDYY-HHMMSS is appended to the archived file.
-If the .7z archive file already exists then incrementally saves the latest revision by adding a patch to the archive.
+If the .7z archive file already exists then it incrementally saves the latest revision by adding a new patch to the archive.
+The .7z extension can be altered to something else, such as .8z, by setting the global variable 7zr-archive-extension to ".8z".
  Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive.

  When 7z-revisions is called the following key bindings are enabled: